faizkhan01/e-shop-bd/README.md

 - User, Admin and Super Admin Dashboard.

 ### Client
-- An user can order products, view own Profile information and edit and update all the personal informations at any time.
+- An user can see all the products and product details, order products, view own Profile information and edit and update all the personal informations at any time.
-- User can post reviews.
 - User will be able to see their order status.

 ### Admin